 The image above shows the masterplan for the entire A8 site (Land East of Chichester), which is allocated within the emerging Chichester Local Plan.

-• At this stage, we are looking to submit an outline planning application for Drayton Water, the first phase development area (around 370 new homes) which you can view in our 'Indicative Masterplan' section
+We have submitted an outline planning application to Chichester District Council for Drayton Water, the first phase development area (around 370 new homes) which you can view in our 'Indicative Masterplan' section

-We are moving our plans for Drayton Water, a sustainable urban extension east of Chichester, forward, and are looking to submit an outline planning application in the first half of 2024.
+We are moving our plans for Drayton Water, a sustainable urban extension east of Chichester, forward.
+We have submitted an outline planning application in mid October 2024, which is currently being reviewed by Chichester District Council.

 Drayton Water is part of a site allocated in the emerging Chichester Local Plan (Site A8).